• Awards & Features

 View fullsize Bride Makeup Touch Up After Private Vows at The Guild Inn Estate

-Wedding Portraits Around The Guild Inn Estate Arches
+Creative Wedding Portraits Around The Guild Inn Arches

-For Jillian and Brandon, we kept the portraits simple, natural, and connected.
-Lots of movement, lots of little moments between them, and nothing that felt too stiff.
-They were not the kind of couple who wanted a long dramatic portrait session, so we worked with who they are instead of trying to turn them into someone else.
+For Jillian and Brandon, we kept portraits natural and easy.
+Lots of movement, lots of little prompts, and nothing that felt too stiff.
+They were not looking for a massive portrait session, so we made the time count.

 Bride laughing in dramatic sunlight beside the stone arches at The Guild Inn Estate in Scarborough, Toronto, while the groom watches her from the shade under the archway.